 On the bottom of the poster I explained the proverb for the non-native speaker and the strange word for the Dutch readers, bringing them together.
 It was a huge success; the posters got stolen a lot and the rapport, in the shape of a little tile, still pops up here and there.

-It says: Asking someone the koto from their body.
-The original Dutch saying is; Asking someone the clothes from their body; asking a lot and not just material things, it is als used for being too inquisitive, too curious… A koto is a traditional dress from Suriname.
-What makes it extra interesting is the fact that in the folding of the headdress of the koto message can passed on.
+It says: Asking someone the koto of their body.
+The original Dutch saying is; Asking someone the clothes of their body; asking a lot and not just material things, it is used for being too inquisitive, too curious… A koto is a traditional dress from Suriname.
+What makes it extra interesting is the fact that in the folding of the headdress of the koto (secret) message can be passed on.

 It says: You can’t let them eat the uierboord from your sandwich… There is no English version, but it means something like: You can’t give them all the nice bits and stay behind with just dry bread… Cheese is the word that got replaced by uierboord an old fashion ‘delicacy’ from Rotterdam.
 It’s sliced cow tit… Which most people find a revolting idea, giving the proverb an interesting twist.